 source Connection string to the source Postgres instance.
 See the Postgres documentation for connection strings for the details.
-In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. target Connection string to the target Postgres instance. dir During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
-Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb.
+In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. target Connection string to the target Postgres instance. dir During its normal operations pgcopydb creates a lot of temporary files to track subprocesses progress.
+Temporary files are created in the directory location given be this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb. restart When running the pgcopydb command again, if the work directory already contains